 - 2.1 The Fife Integrated Health and Social Care Partnership has been established as a Body Corporate.
 This means that it is a separate legal entity from either Fife Council or NHS Fife.
 Responsibility for its governance rests with an Integration Joint Board (IJB). - 2.2 The IJB comprises eight voting members appointed from Fife Council's Elected Members and eight voting Board members from NHS Fife.
 Representatives from other sectors are non-voting members of the IJB.
-The arrangements for the IJB's operation, remit and governance are set out in the Integration Scheme (Partnership Agreement) which has been prepared and approved by Fife Council and NHS Fife. - 2.3 Once the IJB approves this Strategic Plan, Fife Council and NHS Fife will delegate the functions included within the Integration Scheme to the new Fife Health and Social Care Partnership.
-This will be achieved by 31st March 2016.
+The arrangements for the IJB's operation, remit and governance are set out in the Integration Scheme (Partnership Agreement) which has been prepared and approved by Fife Council and NHS Fife. - 2.3 Fife Council and NHS Fife will delegate the functions included within the Integration Scheme to the new Fife Health and Social Care Partnership.
+The IJB approved the strategic plan at their meeting in February 2016.